Blockchain has had a tumultuous year.

 Blockchain has been associated with one thing these last few years: hype.

 Around this time last year, Bitcoin hit a monumental $20,000 value.
-Even before then, blockchain had been subject to hype – but its hike in value attracted mass interest.
+Even before then, though, blockchain had been a victim to hype – but the cryptocurrency hike attracted mass interest.
 Those who were purely interested in cryptocurrency took interest in non-crypto blockchain projects.

 So, when cryptocurrencies began to crash around October this year, people were horrified and distraught.
 Blockchain was over.

 Cryptocurrency may be struggling, but many blockchain companies aren’t affected by the value of cryptocurrency.
 Rather, they are affected by the perception people have that ‘blockchain’ means ‘cryptocurrency’.

 Forrester predicts a shift away from ‘blockchain’ and towards ‘distributed ledger technology’.
 However, it seems just as likely that the late 2018 cryptocurrency crash will cause more of a distinction between blockchain and cryptocurrency.
 No longer will the two get shoved into the same box.
 And so blockchain can earn its own reputation.